magento/devdocs/src/guides/v2.3/extension-dev-guide/admin-grid.md

 This file consists of several sections:

-*  `dataSource` - references a class that is responsible for pulling out the requested data.
+*  `dataSource` - references the class that is responsible for getting the requested data.
 *  `listingToolbar` - where mass actions and filters are defined.
 *  `columns` - lists the columns to be displayed.